An Information-Theoretic Approach to Identifying Formulaic Clusters in Textual Data: Application to Textual Data: The Priestly Source(s) in the Pentateuch

 \item \textbf{Leviticus}: We investigate whether a distinction can be quantitatively detected between the Priestly (P) and Holiness (H) materials.
 While both exhibit high degrees of formulaicity, the Holiness texts are often argued to introduce distinctive stylistic and theological elements \citep{knohl2007sanctuary}.
 If our algorithm can recover a meaningful distinction, this may provide additional empirical support for the hypothesized P/H division.

 \end{itemize}

 Each of these test cases represents a distinct type of contrast in structural predictability.
-In Genesis, the distinction between genealogical lists and surrounding narrative material constitutes the most pronounced formulaicity contrast, as the genealogies are highly repetitive and rigid in structure.
+In Genesis, the distinction between genealogical lists and the surrounding narrative material constitutes the most pronounced contrast in formulaicity, as the genealogies are highly repetitive and rigidly structured.
 In Exodus, the contrast between Priestly and non-Priestly material also exhibits a clear difference, particularly in sections related to cultic legislation and Tabernacle construction, which display strongly regularized patterns \citep{yoffe2023statistical, buhler2023exploring}.
 The P/H distinction in Leviticus had not previously been analyzed using computerized methods.
 Its inclusion here allows us to assess whether subtle stylistic differences, such as those associated with the Holiness corpus, manifest in statistically measurable differences in self-information.
 Together, these examples are chosen to gauge the method’s ability to quantify varying degrees of formulaicity across multiple strata of the biblical text.